Last updated on June 21st, 2021

 - Eosin Methylene Blue (EMB) Agar: EMB agar is used for the isolation and differentiation of lactose fermenting and non-lactose fermenting enteric bacilli.

-- Coliform bacteria; Purplish black colonies
+- Coliform bacteria: Purplish black colonies

-- Non Coliform Bacteria: Colorless colonies.
+- Noncoliform bacteria: Colorless colonies.

-pH indicator: Malachite Green,
+pH indicator: Malachite Green

 - Lowenstein Jensen Medium: Lowenstein Jensen medium is used to isolate Mycobacterium tuberculosis.

-pH indicator: Phenol red, it is yellow at pH 6.8 and red at pH 8.4 and above.
+It is yellow at pH 6.8 and red at pH 8.4 and above.

-- Mannitol Salt Agar (MSA): Staphylococcus aureus grows in Mannitol Salt Agar, ferments Mannitol and produces (acid) yellow colonies with yellow zones where as most coagulase negative staphylococci (CONS) and micrococci do not ferment mannitol and grow as small red colonies surrounded by red or purple zones.
+- Mannitol Salt Agar (MSA): Staphylococcus aureus grows in mannitol salt agar, ferments mannitol, and produces (acid) yellow colonies with yellow zones whereas most coagulase-negative staphylococci (CONS) and micrococci do not ferment mannitol and grow as small red colonies surrounded by red or purple zones.

-- Triple Sugar Iron Agar (TSI) Test: TSI contains three sugar (glucose, sucrose and lactose) along with iron source.
-It helps in the identification of members of family enterobacteriaceae on the basis of their fermentative capability, gas production and H2S gas production.
+- Triple Sugar Iron Agar (TSI) Test: TSI contains three sugar (glucose, sucrose, and lactose) along with an iron source.
+It helps in the identification of members of the family Enterobacteriaceae on the basis of their fermentative capability, gas production, and H2S gas production.